 Interestingly, Dr. Prior believes there is another benefit of cyclic progesterone therapy.
 She explains, “most doctors don’t realize progesterone antagonizes and inhibits the enzyme (called 5-alpha reductase) that is needed to make testosterone into dihydrotestosterone.
 Dihydrotestosterone is the powerful male hormone that talks hair follicles into making coarse hair and too much oil that causes acne.”

 The late John R. Lee M.D. was an international authority and pioneer in the use of natural progesterone.
 He stated that “Natural progesterone should be the basis of PCOS treatment, along with attention to stress, exercise, and nutrition.”
 He recommended using 15 to 20 mg of progesterone cream daily during the last two weeks of your cycle and to give the treatment at least six months in conjunction with a diet and exercise program.
 If symptoms begin to fade, Dr. Lee suggested easing off the progesterone by reducing the dose by half with the goal being to return your body to its own “hormonal rhythms.”

 Natural progesterone cream has been part of my PCOS regimen on and off for the last few years.
 I use a cream that is made by my local compounding pharmacy.
 It is a pharmaceutical-grade natural progesterone cream and I use 2 pumps 2x a day.
 I rub it on the inside of my upper leg.
 If you are interested in exploring the use of Natural progesterone for your PCOS, I have included some links below.
-If you would like more information on the cream that I use you can contact my pharmacy.
-If you are interested in purchasing they ship.
+If you would like more information on the cream that I use, you can contact my pharmacy.
+If you are interested in purchasing, they do ship.
 The name of the pharmacy is Medicine World and their phone number is (603) 881-9500

 For more information on natural progesterone therapy to help control PCOS please visit: